MC10Inc/biostamp-android/README.md

     }
 ```

-If you are creating a new application or your existing application does not subclass Application, then create a class like this:
+If you are creating a new application or your existing application does not subclass
+`Application`, then create a class like this:

 ```java
 import android.app.Application;